A Guide to Wedding Planner Insurance, Licensing and Certification for Aspiring Wedding Planners

 Attend bridal shows or expos where couples are actively looking for wedding planners; this will allow you to meet them in person and make a lasting impression.

-Building relationships with vendors, such as florists, photographers, caterers, etc., can lead to referrals and collaboration opportunities; remember that networking within the wedding industry is just as vital when growing your business further down the line!
+Building relationships with vendors, such as florists, photographers, and caterers, can lead to referrals and opportunities for collaboration.
+Remember that networking within the wedding industry is just as vital when growing your business further down the line.

 Networking within the Wedding Industry